yanxuceo/yanxuceo.github.io/_posts/Side Projects/Smart Home/2023-01-06-Javascripts.md

 ## 2. Promises
 A Promise is an object that represents the result of an asynchronous computation.
 That result may or may not be ready yet, and the Promise API is intentionally vague about this: there is no way to synchronously get the value of a Promise; you can only ask the Promise to call a callback function when the value is ready. <br />

 To make it Promise-based, omit the callback argument, and instead return a Promise object.
-The caller can then register one or more callbacks on this Promise object, and they will be invoked when the asynchronous computation is done.
+The caller can then register one or more callbacks on this Promise object, and they will be invoked when the asynchronous computation is done. <br />

+callbacks drawbacks:
+- nested callback, not clean
+- difficult error handlings